Love Hysteria: Critical reception

 A review at the time of its release in Underground described the album as "a coherent, tuneful package with tracks that are, on the whole, pretty listenable".
 Ned Raggett, writing for Allmusic, identified a continuing David Bowie influence, but stated that the album "shows Murphy fully coming into his own as a performer".

+Looking back on the album retrospectively, Murphy said, "When Love Hysteria came out, people said they were confused by the lyrics.
+I thought it was fine when I wrote the songs, but then a couple of years later, I read the lyrics and thought, 'This is confusing.'"

 Track listing

 Original 1988 release

 All songs written by Peter Murphy & Paul Statham; except where noted.